manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 ---
 layout: post
-title:  "[Frameworks] 63 Frameworks for your professional life"
+title:  "[Frameworks] 83 Frameworks for your career"

 ---